AionNext/BizCod/Programming Guide/Function.md

 where arguments, and body can be optional.

+## Functional abstraction

-When the body is not privided, thefunction is called `abstract`
+When the body is not provided, the function is called `abstract`.
+Similar to data models, functions are objects as well and therefore can be subjected to the inheritance mechanism.